oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 [4] Open Issue: We should have an indication of External LUN disk on the Lun (https://bugzilla.redhat.com/1138121) [5] When the user moved the Storage Domain to maintenance, all the entities related to the Storage Domain should be updated in the OVF_STORE disk. (https://bugzilla.redhat.com/1138124 )
 [6] Currently, VDSM take a lock on the storage pool when performing a detach operation, this obstacle should be removed in a later version, once the storage pool will be removed completely in VDSM. (https://bugzilla.redhat.com/1138126)
 [7] Currently alias names of disks are not persisted in the Storage Domain, so registering disks, will not have alias names.
-The alias name should be persisted in the Description of the disk in the Storage Domain.
+The alias name should be persisted in the Description of the disk in the Storage Domain. (https://bugzilla.redhat.com/1138129)
-[8] Add support for importing iSCSI Storage Domain through REST api. (https://bugzilla.redhat.com/show_bug.cgi?id=920708)
-Optional: Add a new API for importing a Storage Domain (https://bugzilla.redhat.com/show_bug.cgi?id=920708) [9] The login button, when picking the targets for importing iSCSI Storage domain should be more noticeable in the GUI [10] Add format check box when removing a Storage Domain from the setup (The same as we do for export Storage Domain) - so we can import it to another Data Center in the future
+[8] Add support for importing iSCSI Storage Domain through REST api. (https://bugzilla.redhat.com/920708) [9] The login button, when picking the targets for importing iSCSI Storage domain should be more noticeable in the GUI [10] Add format check box when removing a Storage Domain from the setup (The same as we do for export Storage Domain) - so we can import it to another Data Center in the future